2015-fall-csuf-benblazak-cpsc-121/assignment-01/readme.md

   problem).

-- Please document and format your code well and consistently, wrap lines at 79 or 80 characters whenever possible, and end your file with a blank line; the solution to this problem should only need one file.
+- Please document and format your code well and consistently, wrap lines at 79 or 80 columns whenever possible, and end your file with a blank line; the solution to this problem should only need one file.

 ### Sample Run